Parishkrat/Graviti/README.md

 3)Learnings

 -Apis
--google cloud and services
+-Google cloud and services
--new design and functionalities
+-New design and Functionalities